-Scott studied at the University of Texas at Austin, where he majored in anthropology and Spanish and graduated Phi Beta Kappa.
+Scott Zienty is an Associate Attorney for the Bohm Law Group.
+Originally from the Houston-area, Scott studied at the University of Texas at Austin, where he majored in Anthropology and Spanish and graduated Phi Beta Kappa.
 Before law school, Scott dedicated himself to three years of National Service with AmeriCorps – two years providing immigrant and refugee resettlement services in North Carolina and one year administering and evaluating financial empowerment programs in Texas.

 Scott attended Tulane Law School in New Orleans, earning both a Juris Doctor, cum laude, and a Master of Science in International Development.
 During law school, Scott clerked for the Greater New Orleans Area Fair Housing Action Center, and the United States Army Judge Advocate General (JAG) Corps in Fort Belvoir, Virginia.
 He also studied law and development in Rio de Janeiro, helped provide rural legal services in Central America, and worked as a teaching assistant and guest lecturer for Tulane’s Introduction to International Development undergraduate course.

 Scott has represented a range of clients in securing their rights, from farm workers to brain surgeons, from police officers to inmates.
 Through his previous and current work, he has seen the rampant nature of civil rights violations and is keenly aware of the devastating economic, social and emotional consequences those violations have on individuals and families.
 He is driven each day by a tireless desire to defend people’s rights and deliver justice for clients and the community.

 - U.S. District Court, Eastern District of California

 - Sacramento County Bar Association (SCBA)